 Reflection on Mark 4:1-20 ~

 For a moment recall the last time that you thought about the beliefs in the Creed or Lord’s Prayer as you recited them?
-Strongly put, Christ in stories, parables and metaphors is asking us to believe and understand the Word, not to just recite it.
-To do so is not easy because the deeper the belief the more difficult tribulations, distractions and temptations become.
-In fact, they are among the signs of true belief along our path but just as important is our trail of fruit.
+Christ in stories, parables and metaphors is asking us to believe and understand the Word, not to just recite it.
+To do so is not easy because the deeper our belief in the Trinity of God, the more difficult tribulations, distractions and temptations become.
+In fact, these difficulties are among the signs of true belief in our journey, but even more important is our trail of fruit because of our beliefs.

 Mark 4 New Revised Standard Version Catholic Edition (NRSVCE)

 The Parable of the Sower

 Again he began to teach beside the sea.
 Such a very large crowd gathered around him that he got into a boat on the sea and sat there, while the whole crowd was beside the sea on the land.
 2 He began to teach them many things in parables, and in his teaching he said to them: 3 “Listen!
 A sower went out to sow.
 4 And as he sowed, some seed fell on the path, and the birds came and ate it up.
 5 Other seed fell on rocky ground, where it did not have much soil, and it sprang up quickly, since it had no depth of soil.
 6 And when the sun rose, it was scorched; and since it had no root, it withered away.
 7 Other seed fell among thorns, and the thorns grew up and choked it, and it yielded no grain.
 8 Other seed fell into good soil and brought forth grain, growing up and increasing and yielding thirty and sixty and a hundredfold.”
 9 And he said, “Let anyone with ears to hear listen!”